grams in a cup

 Frequently Asked Questions

-- 1 cup of Coconut Milk weighs 240 grams.
-This is the standard measurement used in most American recipes.
+1 cup of Coconut Milk weighs 240 grams — the standard used in most American recipes.
+Use the converter above for any other amount.

-- How many cups is 240 grams of Coconut Milk?
+How many grams is ¼ cup of Coconut Milk?